danielzygadlo/heartdisease/README.md

 # heartdisease
-School Project that predicts whether an individual has heart disease based on variables Coded in R.
+School Project that predicts whether an individual has heart disease based on variables.
+Coded in R.